-Lots of credit cards offer a zero percent interest rate on new purchases and balance transfers.
+There are many credit cards that offer a 0% interest rate on new purchases and balance transfers.
 But there is usually a time limit.
 It is there as an incentive to get you to sign up for a new credit card.
-The zero percent interest only lasts for the first several months after you sign up.
-After the initial period, the interest rate usually skyrockets and it can end up being over 20 percent.
+The 0% interest rate only lasts for the first several months after you sign up.
+The exact time period varies from card to card, but is generally between six and 18 months.
+After the initial period, the interest rate usually skyrockets and it can end up being over 20%.
 If you aren’t able to pay off your balances on your credit card before this time, you can end up paying a lot more than you bargained for.

-To avoid paying any interest at all on your purchases or balance transfers made during this promotional period they will need to paid in full by the end of the promotional period.
+To avoid paying any interest at all on your purchases or balance transfers made during this promotional period, you will need to pay them off in full by the end of the promotional period.
 It’s a good idea to decide your monthly payment on your own rather than relying on the minimum amount shown on your bill.
 Most of the time the minimum monthly payment is not high enough to make sure your purchases will be paid off in time.

 These offers can be tempting if you are planning on making a big purchase or if you are trying to work your way out of debt.
 Signing up for a credit card with a 0% interest promotion and transferring existing balances to that account can be a great way to save some money on interest so you can get your debt paid down more quickly.
 But it’s important to balance the savings in interest with any fees you will have to pay.
 Some cards charge a large fee to move money over from another card.